lafriedel/100-days-of-code/log.md

 **Thoughts:** ...I actually completed two challenges!!
 I looked up the answer afterwards to compare what I did - my code is a bit convoluted, but it got there!
 I'll get better and more efficient as time goes by and as I remember the full functionality of certain code.

+### R1D18: 1/25/18

+**Today's Progress**: I worked on a palindrome algorithm on freeCodeCamp.
+I'm nearly there.
+Still need to return a few different options as "true" that are currently returning "false."

+**Thoughts:** My code is so not efficient.
+I guess I didn't realize I could combine multiple methods, for some reason.
+I'm going to return to the code tomorrow and clean it up.